 The painting was bought by Ryoei Saito in 1990 at a Sotheby’s, New York auction for a sum of 78 million dollars.
 Today it is worth approximately $170.63 million

 16. Garçon à la pipe by Pablo Picasso – $153.26 Million

 Garçon à la pipe is a 1905 oil on canvas painting by Pablo Picasso.
 The title translates to Boy with a Pipe, and this is exactly what we see in the painting.
-This painting shows a very pronounced change in Picasso’s style from the blue period to the rose period.
+This painting shows a very pronounced change in Picasso’s style from the Blue period to the Rose period.
 The blue period was characterized by pessimism and the rose period has optimistic themes.

 The painting was sold to an Italian billionaire Guido Barilla in 2004 in a Sotheby New York Auction for a sum of 104 million USD.
-In 2023, the paintings is worth 153.26 million USD.
+In 2023, the paintings are worth 153.26 million USD.

 17. The Scream by Edvard Munch- $ 144.45 Million

 Edvard Munch is a Norwegian expressionist who is best known for his iconic masterpiece “The Scream”.
 Being an expressionist, Munch often expressed strong emotions through simple elements in his painting.
 Munch’s work has been linked to the international development of Symbolism.
 His travels in Europe allowed him to learn from some great masters such as Paul Gauguin and Vincent van Gogh.